Latest News

 Innovative ‘Online Initiative’ will help diversify, boost Utah’s rural economies

-"The premise was simple, educate, coach, mentor and teach rural businesses and members of the workforce to take advantage of online opportunities, outside of their geographical boundaries.
-ROI will target skilled, underemployed, unemployed, and those that have dropped out of…
+“The premise was simple, educate, coach, mentor and teach rural businesses and members of the workforce to take advantage of online opportunities, outside of…

 Utah State legislator gives enviros eye poke with proposed highway name